Shashank-raut1999/Digital-VLSI-SoC-Design-And-Planning/Day4/AA_Day4.md

     - In above case , an OR gate with a drive strength of 2 driving an Open Drain (OA) has more delay.
 So we will replace this OR gate with another OR gate having a drive strength of 4 by executing following commands:

     - ```
-           # Reports all the connections to a net
+       # For reporting all the connections to a net
        report_net -connections _11643_

-       # Replacing cell
+       # For replacing cell
        replace_cell _14481_ sky130_fd_sc_hd__or4_4

        # Generating custom timing report